 Audicus wanted to create an accurate online hearing test to help those learning about their hearing loss.
 The test was designed over two years, overseen by a and neuroscience engineer, testing hundreds of individuals over multiple trials.
 In May 2017, the current version was launched.
 It was the first online test accurate enough to program custom hearing aids from the results.

 After opening the Audicus Online Hearing Test in any web browser, users fill out information about their hearing needs and a bit of personal information.
 The test requires headphones or earbuds for accuracy and takes under 20 minutes to complete.

 The results give a number out of 5, rating from a 1, which is “Your hearing needs help,” to number 5, “You have hearing happiness.”
-The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid will cover your hearing loss and provides next steps for customizing a device.
+The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provides next steps for customizing a device.

 For the first time, someone could take a hearing test and order custom hearing aids in under 20 minutes from home.
 After a user takes the test, the hearing aids can be programmed by Audicus’ in-house audiology team who consult the taker to personalize the features.